 Financial Aid and Scholarships

 Financial aid is available to assist in offsetting the cost of taking classes during the summer months.
 Students may also qualify for scholarships and loans.
 Visit the Summer Financial Aid website for more details on the financial aid application process and details about financial aid available.
+You may also fill out a Summer Aid request here (undergrad) or here (graduate).

 Most academic scholarships apply toward summer tuition on a per semester rate using the following schedule: